 What Parts of Abraham Are Typological?

 Clark attempts to completely bifurcate Moses from Abraham and insist that the New Covenant is only ever contrasted with Moses and never with Abraham.
 He says “The substance of the New Covenant is the Abrahamic Covenant.”
-Which, again, departs from Westminster in an attempt to identify Abraham and the New in contrast to the Old.
+Which, again, departs from Westminster in an attempt to identify Abraham with the New in contrast to the Old.
 “Hebrews distinguishes the New Covenant from Moses.
 Not from Abraham, not from Noah, but from Moses.”
-(Westminster’s explanation is that the only thing being distinguished are the ceremonies – the external administration – not the covenant itself).
+(Calvin & Westminster’s explanation is that the only thing being distinguished are the ceremonies – the external administration – not the covenant itself).

 By the end of [Heb 11] 24, his attention has arguably moved beyond the contrast between Moses and Sinai to a broader contrast between all the typological elements and their reality in Christ.
 The indication of Abel here doesn’t change the essential identification of the Old Covenant with Moses and with Sinai.
 So, whatever potential difficulties might be created for my general thesis of this series by the inclusion of Abel… (114, 13:45)